Delavan/Canisius University station: Artwork

 In 1979, an art selection committee was created, composed of NFTA commissioners and Buffalo area art experts, that would judge the artwork that would be displayed in and on the properties of eight stations on the Metro Rail line.
 Out of the 70 proposals submitted, 22 were chosen and are currently positioned inside and outside of the eight underground stations.
-Delavan/Canisius College station is home of three pieces of work, from Sam Gilliam (Washington, DC), Carson Waterman (Seneca-Iroquois National Museum) and George Woodman (New York City and Boulder, CO).
+Delavan/Canisius University station is home of three pieces of work, from Sam Gilliam (Washington, D.C.), Carson Waterman (Seneca-Iroquois National Museum) and George Woodman (New York City and Boulder, Colorado).

 Notable places nearby

-Delavan/Canisius College station is located near:
+Delavan/Canisius University station is located near: